varnish/Varnish-Book/varnish_book.rst

 Design principles
 -----------------

+Varnish is designed to:

-- Solve real problems
+- solve real problems,
-- Optimize for modern hardware (64-bit, multi-core, etc)
+- run on modern hardware (64-bit multi-core architectures),
-- Work with the kernel, not against it
+- work with the kernel, not against it, and
+- be extendible via Varnish Modules (Vmods).
-- Innovation, not regurgitation
+.. - Innovation, not regurgitation

 .. container:: handout